aarneranta/gf-math/v3/README.md

 - extend Informath
 - extend the MathCore-Informath conversion
 - investigate the possibility of a declarative, user-defined extension of MathCore-Informath conversion
+- improve the grammars of different languages by functor exceptions
 - add concrete syntaxes to yet other natural languages